edisonmndza/Flickr-Clone/README.md

 ***Flickr Clone***

-This project is a clone of flickr currently in progress.
+This project is a clone of flickr tasked by my employer at the CFIA to demonstrate skills learned from training.

-The project was tasked to us by our employers as a training application to fine-tune our skills.
+The project was written in Java with Android Studio (IDE), and git/Bitbucket (SVC).

+Some of the Java API's I learned are:
+- - Camera API
+- - Firebase Storage/Firestore
+- - RecyclerView and Custom Adapters

+Project Members:
+- Edison Mendoza (me)
+- Maxwell Yang